 Facial Edges

 Look for unnatural transitions between the face and the background.
-Often the edges flicker, or the face hovers slightly above the body.
-This becomes particularly noticeable with head movements.
+The edges often flicker, or the face seems to float slightly above the body.
+This is most noticeable during head movements.

 Blinking

 Early deepfakes never blinked.
-Newer models are better – look out for asymmetrical blinking or a fixed gaze.
+Newer models are better, but watch for asymmetrical blinking or a fixed, glassy stare.

 Lip Synchronicity

 Do the mouth movements match the audio exactly?
-With voice clone overlays, minimal delays often occur – especially with "p", "b", or "m" sounds.
+Voice-clone overlays often introduce tiny delays, especially on "p", "b" and "m" sounds.

 Shadows & Light

 A single light source produces consistent shadows.
-In composited images, shadows sometimes point in different directions – a physical impossibility.
+In composited images, shadows sometimes point in different directions, which is physically impossible.

 Eye Reflections

 Eyes reflect their surroundings.
-In deepfakes, the reflections in the left and right eyes sometimes display different scenes.
+In deepfakes, the reflections in the left and right eyes sometimes show different scenes.

 Hair & Details